Chuniophoenix hainanensis

 Morphology

-Flowering System: Inflorescences: Infrafoliar, arching below leaves, spicate or branched to three orders up to 2 m long, with many rachillae (flowering branches) 10-20 cm long with several persistent, tubular bracts covering the peduncle and rachis.
-Flowers mostly solitary bisexual in small groups (simple cincinni) each subtended by a small, tubular bracts.
-Petals purple.
+• Flowering System: Inflorescences are infrafoliar (arching below leaves), spicate or branched to three orders up to 2 m long.
+They feature many rachillae (flowering branches) 10-20 cm long.
+Flowers are mostly solitary bisexual in small groups (simple cincinni).
+Petals are purple.

-Fruits: One-seeded obovoid to pear-shaped, to 2.5cm long and 2.2 cm diameter, red, orange, or purple, borne on short stalks.
-Large bunches of bright red, cherry-size fruits are produced, creating a spectacular display.
+• Fruits: One-seeded, obovoid to pear-shaped, up to 2.5cm long and 2.2 cm diameter.
+They ripen to red, orange, or purple, borne on short stalks.
+The large bunches of bright red, cherry-sized fruits create a spectacular display.

 Life Cycle

-This is a pleonanthic, hermaphroditic or polygamodioecious palm.
-These plants are mostly hermaphrodites - each flower carrying female and male characteristics.
-The palm exhibits saxophone style root growth and occasionally it forms bulbil-shoots on the infructescence stalk.
+This species is a pleonanthic, hermaphroditic, or polygamodioecious palm.
+Plants are mostly hermaphrodites—each flower carrying both female and male characteristics.

 Climate Adaptations